share-extras/sdk-sample-script-action/README.txt

 .properties file in config/alfresco/messages to match this value.

-Lastly, update the property names inside the .property files, changing 'sample-script' to the value you specified (after 'message.') in your MSG_BASE definition in the client-side JavaScript.
+Lastly, update the property names inside the .property files, changing 'sample-script' to the value you specified in your MSG_BASE definition in the client-side JavaScript.

 Now you are ready to install the action.
 Before you do, make sure you update the jar.name property in the build.properties file to give your JAR file a